ico-check/ico-check/.github/pull_request_template.md

 ### Is safe:
-*Provide an explanation why the is considered safe/unsafe.
+*Provide an explanation why the ICO is considered safe/unsafe.
 By default when one of the boolean fields is false, this one also should be false.*